 Dr Nerina Wilkinson works with all her patient’s natural beauty and enhances it subtly to create a look that they are happier with.
 So, if you’ve suffered for years with eyelid ptosis, or are worried that sagging eyelids and eye bags make you look older or more tired than you are, know that there is a solution.
 Blepharoplasty can result in a more relaxed looking face and combat the signs of ageing.

-If you’re between the ages of 35 and 60 and suffer from drooping or sagging eyes that are a sign of maturing, then you’re an ideal candidate for blepharoplasty.
-If drooping eyelids are hereditary, you can investigate undergoing blepharoplasty at a younger age.
+If you’re between the ages of 35 and 60 and suffer from drooping or sagging eyes that are a sign of maturing, then you’re an ideal candidate for blepharoplasty surgery.
+If drooping eyelids are hereditary and you suffer from ptosis, you can investigate undergoing blepharoplasty at a younger age.

-Often younger patients may look tired due to hollows under the eyes and this can be improved by filling the dark hollows.
+Often younger patients may look tired due to hollows under the eyes and this can be improved by filling the dark hollows with Dermal Fillers.

 During your initial consultation, Dr Nerina Wilkinson will examine your eyelids for a loss of deep soft tissue and excess skin.
 At the same time, she assesses the overall tightness of the muscles, too.
 It’s vitally important for you to be frank when discussing your expectations when it comes to eyelid surgery.
 From there she will take time to describe the different options available and the risks, benefits, and limitations of each.